kivikakk/kalaturg/README.md

 * Test it on the iCEBreaker!
 * Mess around with SB_RGBA_DRV.
 Buffer the clock input with SB_GB.
 * Drop the Python stuff, it's no longer necessary.
+* Refactor out some key pieces.

 WIP/todo:

-* Refactor out some key pieces.
+* Actions CI.
 * Redo the testbench to have the test unit as a blackboxed instance, rather than it driving everything through lines from the top. ~~Get it working first with Amaranth, then Chisel.~~